 In April 2019, the Directive on Copyright in the Digital Single Market was formally adopted, a change that will positively transform authors’ rights throughout the EU.
-Each member state now has until 7 June 2021 to transpose the its reforms into their respective national law.
+Each member state now has until 7 June 2021 to transpose the Directive into their respective national law.

-The reforms are an opportunity to address pressing issues for authors in the Digital Single Market and will promote the growth of European creative and cultural industries (CCI) – a major driver of Europe’s economy.
+This reform is an opportunity to address pressing issues for authors in the Digital Single Market and will promote the growth of Europe’s creative and cultural industries (CCIs) – a major driver of Europe’s economy.

 One of the biggest achievements of this new piece of legislation was to address the

 ‘Transfer of Value’ problem, a priority issue for all European creators.